 In this game, and only missing a single minute of action, Shaq’s plucky young sidekick netted 25 points, snatched up 11 rebounds, swatted away 4 shots, all while still handing out 7 assists.
 His biggest assist obviously being the alley-oop he tossed to Shaq to put the Lakers up 6, capping off the historic fourth quarter comeback.
 This was the defining moment of Shaq and Kobe’s time together as teammates.

 Most great players have a moment we remember them by.
 LeBron had The Block.
 Hakeem had The Dream Shake.
 Bird had The Steal.
 Magic had The Baby Hook.
-I always found it kind of fitting that the moment that defines both Shaq’s career and Kobe’s was one that they happened to share together.
+I always found it kind of fitting that the moment that defined both Shaq’s career and Kobe’s was one that they happened to share together.
 Their individual moment doesn’t exist without the other, and it’s especially poetic considering how their relationship would disintegrate in the seasons to follow.

 Tattoo Kobe’s greatest game goes down as one of the greatest games of all time, and is an obvious favorite for this category.
 I’m talking, of course, about January 22, 2006, when he scored 81 points on the Toronto Raptors, the second highest scoring output from a single player in an NBA game.
 The game itself started innocent enough, with Kobe having only (haha, “only”…) 26 points at halftime and his team already down 14.
 He went on to pour 55 points in the second half, ending the game shooting 28-46 from the field, and 18-20 from the line.
 This is one of those games where everyone remembers exactly what they were doing at the time, or what they stopped doing to watch it once they realized what was happening.
 And when the game was over, we all still couldn’t believe it.